-Hundreds of Tropical Thai islands to choose from; Ko Samui?
+Hundreds of Tropical Thai islands to choose from; Ko Samui or see the others?

 The perfect Thai islands for your next sun & beach vacation.
 Traveltalk has a few good ideas for you, perhaps even places you would not know of and consider.